 Taste Cumbria Food Fests

-Taste Cumbria Food Festivals are held each September in Cockermouth
+Taste Cumbria Food Festival is to be held September 27&28 2014 in Cockermouth

 The 2013 event saw some 25,000 visitors enjoy the Festival.
 Celebs this year (2013) included Aldo Zilli and Paul Rankin

 Main Street and Market Place were closed to traffic and a Park and Ride service operated by Reays from Mitchells auction site by the A66 roundabout .